Most Dangerous Animals in Australia

 Spread throughout Australia, these big, hairy spiders like to jump out of curtains, making them particularly capable of provoking phobias.

-But while they look like something out of a horror film, huntsman spiders are actually sheepish and don't usually bite, and their venom isn't dangerous to humans.
+But while they look like something out of a horror film, huntsman spiders are actually sheepish and don't usually bite.
+Their venom isn't dangerous to humans.

 Their appearance and behavior make them deadly in a different way, though: They have been known to cause panic attacks and even car crashes, scaring drivers by popping out of dashboards and sun visors when they least expect it.